App Volumes architecture

 Multi-site

-As described in the Omnissa Horizon Cloud Service-next-gen reference architecture, App Volumes is a service hosted in the Horizon Control Plane.
+As described in the Horizon Cloud reference architecture, App Volumes is a service hosted in the Horizon Control Plane.
 It provides application management of App Volumes packages to connected virtual endpoints created in each Horizon Edge.

 If you have multiple Horizon Edge deployments in cloud-native providers, to replicate a captured or imported application package from one Horizon Edge to another, you must manually copy the packages from the file share of the source Horizon Edge to the file share of the destination Horizon Edge.
 For more information, see Manually Replicate App Volumes Application Packages Between Horizon Edge Deployments.

-The Horizon Cloud Service-next-gen reference architecture provides details on the delivery of App Volumes Application Packages to virtual endpoints and the methods of entitlement.
+The Horizon Cloud reference architecture provides details on the delivery of App Volumes Application Packages to virtual endpoints and the methods of entitlement.

-For more information, see Using App Volumes.
+For more information, see Integrating App Volumes with Horizon Cloud.

 Database design considerations

-Horizon Cloud Service Next-Gen provides a is a modern cloud-first, multi-cloud Desktop as a Service (DaaS) and the App Volumes capabilities are provided as a managed service where the database that contains configuration information for applications, packages, Markers, and user entitlements are stored and is a service provider managed database within the Horizon Cloud Control Plane.
+Horizon Cloud provides a is a modern cloud-first, multi-cloud Desktop as a Service (DaaS) and the App Volumes capabilities are provided as a managed service where the database that contains configuration information for applications, packages, Markers, and user entitlements are stored and is a service provider managed database within the Horizon Cloud Control Plane.

 Directory services design considerations

-Table 9: Horizon Cloud Service Next-Gen identity support
+Table 10: Horizon Cloud identity support

-Microsoft Entra ID (Azure Active Directory) | Microsoft Entra ID (Azure Active Directory) Active Directory |
+| Microsoft Entra ID (Azure Active Directory) | Microsoft Entra ID (Azure Active Directory) Active Directory |

-Omnissa Access (Workspace ONE Access) | Active Directory |
+| Omnissa Access (Workspace ONE Access) | Active Directory |

 Network design considerations